codestin/FARKEYS/README.md

 ## Known Issues

 - When on the Direct Casts page, keyboard shortcuts won't work because the text input box owns the focus.
-You'll need to click outside the text box first to use the shortcuts.
+Please submit a pull request if you know of a way to fix this!

 ## Contributing